game-de-it/XU_MINI_M/README_EN.md

 ## How to Use Backup & Restore (`EMU_Backup` and `EMU_Restore`)
 - EMU_Backup
-  - Running EMU_Backup in the tools section will back up the data directories for Retroarch, Drastic, and PPSSPP to the `EMU_Backup` directory on the SD card.
+  - Running EMU_Backup in the tools section will back up the data directories for Retroarch, Drastic, gzdoom, raze, and PPSSPP to the `EMU_Backup` directory on the SD card.
 - EMU_Restore
-  - Running EMU_Restore in the tools section will restore the data directories for Retroarch, Drastic, and PPSSPP from the `EMU_Backup` directory on the SD card.
+  - Running EMU_Restore in the tools section will restore the data directories for Retroarch, Drastic, gzdoom, raze, and PPSSPP from the `EMU_Backup` directory on the SD card.
     - If there are files you do not want to restore, please delete them from the `EMU_Backup` directory beforehand.